-Game Terminology & Jargon Buster [Empires and Puzzles]
+Jargon Buster & Game Terms!
+[Empires and Puzzles]

 Not sure what a Tank is?
 What about FFA?
 Don’t worry, I’ll explain everything in this Empires and Puzzles Terminology & Jargon Buster!

-I’ve gathered all the in-game slang chat I could find and populated it into this A-Z-listed reference guide.
+I’ve gathered all the in-game slang I could find and populated it into this A-Z reference guide.
+This has been updated for 2025!

 3/70 – Level 3/70 is often used to describe the maximum level a Hero is levelled to.
 It’s a key stage because, beyond it, Final Ascension Materials (Mats) are required.
 As Ascension Materials are rare, only the best Heroes are considered worthy of them, leaving many others abandoned at level 3/70.